-Designing Multi‑Residential Projects That Deliver – Performance, Acoustics & Smarter Project Outcomes
+Designing Multi‑Residential Projects that Deliver – Performance, Acoustics & Smarter Project Outcomes

 Thanks to various factors – including population growth, the ongoing housing crisis, and environmental concerns associated with urban sprawl – Australia’s urban landscapes are changing.
 The country that was once best-known for its ubiquitous quarter-acre suburban blocks is now seeing more and more medium and high-density residential developments.